Code-Institute-Submissions/southernspices-project1/README.md

 #### Deployment

-To deploy my project I used Cloud9 workspace to my Github repository named southernspices project 1 via the command line.
+To deploy my project I used Cloud9 workspace to my Github repository named southernspices-project1 via the command line.
 This project was regularly commiting and pushed to GitHub repository using command line.
 Please find my website published link here https://stephyraju.github.io/southernspices-project1/